cnp3/ebook/exercises/sockets.rst

 =============================================

-Popular operating systems allow to isolate different programs by executing them in separate `processes`.
-A :term:`socket` is a tool provided by the operating system that allows two separated processes to communicate with each other.
+Popular operating systems allow isolating different programs by executing them in separate `processes`.
+A :term:`socket` is a tool provided by the operating system that enables two separated processes to communicate with each other.
 A socket takes the form of a file descriptor and can be seen as a communication pipe through which the communicating processes can exchange arbitrary information.
 In order to receive a message, a process must be attached to a specific :term:`address` that the peer can use to reach it.

 .. add the two socket images